On the Limits of Language Generation: Trade-Offs Between Hallucination and Mode Collapse: Introduction

 This pair of results for identification (\cref{infthm:dichotomy-identification-positive}) and generation (\cref{infthm:statistical-generation}) allow us to get \Cref{infthm:breadth:mop} and \ref{infthm:generation}.
 The idea for \Cref{infthm:breadth:mop} is that we will use the algorithm $\generator$ that generates with breadth at some rate $R(\cdot)$ for an arbitrary non-identifiable collection $\cL$ and membership oracle access to $\generator$ in order to get an identification algorithm for $\cL$ with some rate $R'(\cdot)$ such that $\lim_{n\to \infty} R'(n) = 0$.
 This is a contradiction since \cref{infthm:dichotomy-identification-positive} shows that $\cL$ admits no rate in the universal setting.
 Finally, \Cref{infthm:generation} follows almost immediately from our universal rates result for generation.

-\subsection{Additional Results With Relaxation of Consistency and Breadth}
+\subsection{Additional Results with Relaxation of Consistency and Breadth}

-Next, we study a relaxation of consistent generation with breadth, which we call unambiguous generation, and ask: \textit{is there a generator that unambiguously generates from a non-identifiable collection?}
+{ Next, we study two relaxations of consistent generation with breadth, and ask: \textit{is there a generator that achieves these weaker notions for a non-identifiable collection?} }

 In this section, we will allow the generator to repeat examples in the training data.
+We make this choice for simplicity.
 Like all of our results with breadth, this choice is not crucial, and all of the results have analogs where the generator does not repeat training examples (see \cref{rem:generatingFromTrainingSet}).
-We make this choice for simplicity.
-We show that unambiguous generation (which we define later in this section) from non-identifiable collections is impossible for any generator $\generator$ for which $\mop{}(\generator)$ is decidable and that satisfies the natural property that $\generator$ ``stabilizes'' after seeing sufficiently many examples: \begin{restatable}[Stability]{definition}{defStabilityIntro} A generating algorithm $(\generator_n)$ is stable for a language collection $\cL$ if for any target language $K \in \cL$ and for any enumeration of $K,$ there is some finite $n^* \in \N$ such that for all $n, n' \geq n^*,$ it holds that $\supp(\generator_n) = \supp(\generator_{n'}) $. \end{restatable} We make {some} initial remarks about stable generators.
+We show that {generation with relaxations of breadth defined in this section} from non-identifiable collections is impossible for any generator $\generator$ for which $\mop{}(\generator)$ is decidable and that satisfies the natural property that $\generator$ ``stabilizes'' after seeing sufficiently many examples: \begin{restatable}[Stability]{definition}{defStabilityIntro} A generating algorithm $(\generator_n)$ is stable for a language collection $\cL$ if for any target language $K \in \cL$ and for any enumeration of $K,$ there is some finite $n^* \in \N$ such that for all $n, n' \geq n^*,$ it holds that $\supp(\generator_n) = \supp(\generator_{n'}) $. \end{restatable} We make {some} initial remarks about stable generators.
 First, any generator $\generator$ that is consistent and achieves breadth is also stable, since after some finite time its support, union the training set, becomes $K$ and remains so. {(Here, whether $\generator$ repeats training examples or not is not crucial -- the two types of generators are interchangeable; see \cref{rem:generatingFromTrainingSet}.)} Second, this notion of stability can be seen as trying to capture practical heuristics such as learning rate schedules and early stopping that reduce the amount of changes to the generator as more and more samples are seen.
 Moreover, the original work of \citet{gold1967language} also requires the identifier to stabilize to a consistent guess, and, more recently, the stability property of learning algorithms was explored in the PEC learning setting of \citet{malliaris2022unstable}.